 Scope

+This document supersedes the Technical guidelines for the environmentally sound management of wastes consisting of, containing or contaminated with hexabromodiphenyl ether and heptabromodiphenyl ether, or tetrabromodiphenyl ether and pentabromodiphenyl ether, of May 2015.

-The present guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with hexabromodiphenyl ether and heptabromodiphenyl ether, or tetrabromodiphenyl ether and pentabromodiphenyl ether, pursuant to several decisions of two multilateral environmental agreements on chemicals and wastes.1
+The present guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with hexabromodiphenyl ether and heptabromodiphenyl ether, or tetrabromodiphenyl ether and pentabromodiphenyl ether, or decabromodiphenyl ether (i.e. “BDE-209”) present in commercial decabromodiphenyl ether, pursuant to several decisions of multilateral environmental agreements on chemicals and wastes.

 Hexabromodiphenyl ether (hexaBDE) and heptabromodiphenyl ether (heptaBDE), as well as tetrabromodiphenyl ether (tetraBDE) and pentabromodiphenyl ether (pentaBDE), were listed in Annex A to the Stockholm Convention in 2009, through an amendment that entered into force in 2010.
-In the present guidelines, hexaBDE, heptaBDE, tetraBDE and pentaBDE as a group are referred to as “POP-BDEs”.
+Decabromodiphenyl ether, defined as decabromodiphenyl ether (BDE-209) present in commercial decabromodiphenyl ether, was listed in Annex A to the Stockholm Convention in 2017 and the amendment will enter into force in 2018.
+In the present guidelines, hexaBDE, heptaBDE, tetraBDE, pentaBDE and decaBDE as a group are referred to as “POP-BDEs” (for further specification see section II.B.).

-The present guidelines should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (UNEP, XXXX) (hereinafter referred to as “general technical guidelines”).
-The general technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with persistent organic pollutants (POPs) and provide more detailed information on the nature and incidence of wastes consisting of, containing or contaminated with POP-BDEs for purposes of their identification and management.
+The present guidelines should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (UNEP, […]) (hereinafter referred to as “General technical guidelines”).
+The General technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with persistent organic pollutants (POPs).

 B. Description, production, use and wastes